decant09/learn-the-lingo-quiz/README.md

 ## Features
 - The website is made up of three pages, the home page, the quiz page, and the quiz over page.
-The home page contains a start button that takes you to the quiz itself.
+The home page contains a start button, that takes you to the quiz itself, and a rules button, that shows the rules in a modal.
 When the quiz is complete, the quiz over page is automatically opened.
 This page contains buttons to navigate back to the home page or to the quiz page again.
 ### Home Page
 - The home page displays the title of the website clearly.
 - Below this, there is a brief introduction to the website and an invitation to take the quiz.